knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 ## Arrrrrrgggghhhhhhhh!!!

-*My "home" app gets into a hosed situation where it says  is not getting `no response` although it initially shows the correct state--I can use the controls and everything looks like it is responding.
+*My "home" app gets into a hosed situation where it says  " `no response`" although it initially shows the correct state--I can use the controls and everything looks like it is responding.
 Sometimes the HomeBridge accessory disappears too.
 Sometiomes I can't add a new HomeBridge accessory.....
 I've had to delete my homebridge, rename it, give it a new ID, delete 'my home',  throw out the homebridge caches....
 Oh, and now I find I have to restart my router to fix issues!
 Oh even better I had to turn toggle off/on the keychain for my home to show correctly on all my devices--ip 6 issues?
 (I'm on a mac!)
 This is a huge impact on my development.
 Driving me nuts.*

 ## Installation